dharma017/til/linux/dump-mysql-database.md

-# How to dump mysql database file with timestamp
+# How to dump mysql database to a file

 Try the following: